-PySoundFile has evolved rapidly during the last few releases.
+The soundfile module has evolved rapidly in the past.
 Most notably, we changed the import name from import pysoundfile to import soundfile in 0.7.
 In 0.6, we cleaned up many small inconsistencies, particularly in the the ordering and naming of function arguments and the removal of the indexing interface.

 In 0.8.0, we changed the default value of always_2d from True to False.
 Also, the order of arguments of the write function changed from write(data, file, ...) to write(file, data, ...).

 In 0.9.0, we changed the ctype arguments of the buffer_* methods to dtype, using the Numpy dtype notation.
 The old ctype arguments still work, but are now officially deprecated.

 In 0.12.0, we changed the load order of the libsndfile library.
 Now, the packaged libsndfile in the platform-specific wheels is tried before falling back to any system-provided libsndfile.
 If you would prefer using the system-provided libsndfile, install the source package or source wheel instead of the platform-specific wheels.

 The soundfile module depends on the Python packages CFFI and NumPy, and the library libsndfile.